Last Updated on March 8, 2021 by Julia Wilson

 In some cases, a biopsy will be necessary if the results from the fine needle aspirate are inconclusive.

-Ultrasound, x-ray or CT scans which can help your veterinarian determine the extent of an infiltrative tumour.
+Ultrasound, x-ray or CT scans can help your veterinarian determine the extent of an infiltrative tumour.

 Your veterinarian may suggest a wait and see approach with a non-invasive lipoma depending on the size and location.
 If this is the case, it is important to regularly check it to determine if it is growing in size and impeding function.